Djrrv/CCM/README.md

 ## Release Notes 9.0Beta
 This release includes output logs and HuaruiKillerLite Hope your experience with CCM Beta becomes more fun and efficient!
+## Release Notes 10.0 Stable
+This release includes the latest Bat editor!
+We are moving in a practical direction!
+Hope your experience with CCM Stable becomes more fun and efficient!